ShinJustinHolly3317/S.H.I.E.L.D/README.md

 # How to Use
-1. start server with docker compose
+1. start dev server with docker compose
 2. manually start dev server

 ## Migrations